j-mnr/gophergo.dev/content/basics/04-operators.md

 	"fmt"
 )

-// OperatorsComparison shows how to compare values in programming.
+// Comparison shows how to compare values in programming.
 This is
-// essential part of development and for control flow. func OperatorsComparison() {
+// essential part of development and for control flow. func Comparison() {
 	const (
 		trueVal  = true
 		falseVal = false